-We may not be able to complete a successful initial public offering or spin-off of any of our business units in the near future, or at all.
+We may not be able to complete a successful initial public offering or spin-off of any of our divisions in the near future, or at all.
+During fiscal 2000, we attempted to complete the initial public offering of Iteris.
+We aborted the offering due to adverse market conditions.
 Even if we do complete additional public offerings, we may decide not to spin-off a particular business unit, or to delay the spin-off until a later date.

-We must keep pace with rapid technological change to remain competitive.
+We Must Keep Pace with Rapid Technological Change to Remain Competitive.
 Our target markets are in general characterized by the following factors:

-. rapid technological advances;

-. downward price pressure in the marketplace as technologies mature;

-- . changes in customer requirements; - . frequent new product introductions and enhancements; and - . evolving industry standards and changes in the regulatory environment.
+- . rapid technological advances; - . downward price pressure in the marketplace as technologies mature; - . changes in customer requirements; - . frequent new product introductions and enhancements; and - . evolving industry standards and changes in the regulatory environment.

 We believe that we must continue to make substantial investments to support ongoing research and development in order to remain competitive.
 In particular, we will need to modify certain of our products to accommodate the anticipated deployment of digital television and the corresponding phase-out of analog transmissions.
 We will also have to continue to develop and introduce new products that incorporate the latest technological advancements in hardware, storage media, operating system software and applications software in response to evolving customer requirements.
-Our recent shift towards providing more software solutions may create additional challenges for us, particularly in our Broadcast division.
+Our recent shift towards providing more software solutions may create additional challenges for us, particularly in Broadcast.
 Our business and results of operations could be adversely affected if we do not anticipate or respond adequately to technological developments or changing customer requirements.